 This page was reviewed under our medical and editorial policy by

-Acute lymphocytic leukemia (ALL), also called acute lymphoblastic leukemia and acute lymphoid leukemia, is a blood cancer that results when abnormal white blood cells (leukemia cells) accumulate in the bone marrow.
+Acute lymphoblastic leukemia (ALL), also called acute lymphocytic leukemia or acute lymphoid leukemia, is a blood cancer that results when abnormal white blood cells (leukemia cells) derived from lymphoid precursors (partially differentiated cells) accumulate in the bone marrow.

-ALL is typically associated with having more B lymphatic cells than T cells.
-B and T cells play active roles in preventing the body from infections and germs and destroying cells that have already become infected.
-B cells particularly help prevent germs from infecting the body while T cells destroy the infected cells.
+There are two types of lymphoid cells: B-cells and T-cells.
+ALL is typically associated with B-cells.
+B-cells and T-cells play active roles in preventing the body from infections and germs and destroying cells that have already become infected.
+B-cells particularly help prevent germs from infecting the body while T-cells destroy the infected cells.

-ALL can occur at any age, but acute lymphocytic leukemia incidences occur most frequently in people under the age of 15 or over the age of 45.
-Although ALL makes up the largest percentage of leukemia diagnoses in children under the age of 15 (specifically between the ages of two to four), it is rare for adults to develop this disease.
+ALL can occur at any age, but acute lymphoblastic leukemia occurs most frequently in people under the age of 15 or over the age of 45.
+ALL makes up the largest percentage of leukemia diagnoses in children under the age of 15 (specifically between the ages of two and four).
+It is less common for adults to develop this disease, but the rate increases at the age of 45.

-ALL symptoms are often similar to those of the flu and can include the following:
+ALL symptoms are often similar to those of the flu and may include:

 Other potential signs and symptoms of ALL may include:

-Treatment for ALL may include chemotherapy, chemotherapy with stem cell transplant, radiation therapy and/or immunotherapy.
-Your integrated team of leukemia experts will answer your questions and recommend treatment options based on your unique diagnosis and needs.
+Treatment for ALL is complex and may include chemotherapy, immunotherapy and/or chemotherapy followed by stem cell transplantation and radiation therapy.
+The patient's integrated team of leukemia experts will answer his or her questions and recommend treatment options based on his or her unique diagnosis and needs.
+Options may include clinical trials, if available.

-A common chemotherapy treatment for ALL begins with induction chemotherapy, in which a combination of drugs is used to destroy as many leukemia cells as possible and bring blood counts to normal.
-This is followed by consolidation chemotherapy, to destroy any remaining leukemia cells that cannot be seen in the blood or bone marrow.
+The initial treatment for ALL begins with induction chemotherapy, in which a complex combination of drugs is used to destroy as many leukemia cells as possible and bring blood counts to normal.
+This is followed by the consolidation phase, using either chemotherapy, immunotherapy or bone marrow transplant.

 Patients with ALL may also receive maintenance chemotherapy.
-This less intensive course of chemotherapy is used to reduce the risk of the disease recurring after treatment has finished.
+This less intensive course of chemotherapy is used to reduce the risk of the disease recurring after the inclusive treatment phase has finished.

 Next topic: What is acute myeloid leukemia?